danluke2/software_defined_customization/sample_modules/README.md

 1) In a new terminal window, launch tcpdump to verify changes are applied to messages:

-    * sudo tcpdump -i any -X
+    * sudo tcpdump tcp port 65432 -i any -X

     * alternatively, launch Wireshark

+    * TODO: add image here

 1) type some messages into the echo client and verify tcpdump shows modified messages